stuartellis/tf-tasks/README.md

 ### Variants

 Use the variants feature to create copies of stacks for development and testing.
-This feature creates an alternate deployment of a stack with the same context.
+This feature creates a separate instance of a stack, using the configuration from the specified context.
 TF uses [workspaces](https://opentofu.org/docs/language/state/workspaces) to track the state of variants.

 Specify `TFT_VARIANT` to create a variant: